Schools close as smoke, ash and fire spread across Jewish Los Angeles

 Torahs are relocated as Skirball fire rages in Mulholland Pass.
 Camp Ramah in Ojai survives a rough night as Ventura's Thomas Fire continues to expand.

 December 7, 2017

-Some have been shut down either due to traffic or ashy air, among them Lainer and public schools including Palisades Charter high school, Santa Monica High School.
+The Skirball Fire was declared 30 percent contained Thursday evening and most residents who had been evacuated were allowed to go home.
+Some schools were shut down due to traffic or ashy air, among them Lainer and public schools including Palisades Charter high school, Santa Monica High School.